jaruanob/PolypSizeEstimation_SfSNet/README.md

 <img src="pipeline_isbi.png?raw=True" width="800px" style="margin:0px 0px"/>

+# Results

+Name of images, ground truth size, and estimations are in a CSV for each collection:

+  1. Synthetic: Size_estimation_Synthetic.csv
+  2. Real: size_estimationSUNDb_1img.csv

 # Synthetic colonoscopy database

 At the link below you can request access to the database.